realodix/haiku/README.md

 Haiku is a powerful command-line tool for managing adblock filter lists efficiently.
 It automates repetitive tasks such as merging sources, optimizing, and tidying up filter lists effortlessly.

+**Built with a deep understanding of the syntaxes of Adblock Plus, AdGuard, and uBlock Origin.**

 ### # Three capabilities, one tool

 #### 01/Lint - Static analysis
-Analyze your filter lists to catch syntax errors, structural defects, and invalid filter options / modifiers before they impact users.
-Built with deep understanding of Adblock Plus, AdGuard, and uBlock Origin syntaxes.
+Analyze your filter lists to perform intelligent redundancy analysis, while catching syntax errors and invalid options or modifiers before they affect users.

 #### 02/Fix - Optimizer & Normalizer
 An opinionated optimizer that sorts, combines, and deduplicates rules for a leaner, faster-loading filter list.
 No manual formatting roulette; drop it in, automate it, and move on.